MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample1.md

 ![CSO Manager](/images/tutorials/dataobjects/contours/DO1_05.png "CSO Manager")

-Open the module to change the visualization settings of you CSOs.
+Open the module to change the visualization settings of your CSOs.
 In this case, we change the line style (to dashed lines) and the color (to be red).
 Tick the *Auto apply* box at the bottom or press *Apply*.